shift7-ch/katta-docs/docs/user-guide/desktop-setup.md

 After a successful sign-in the browser passes the authorization code back to Katta Desktop; you can then close the browser tab.

-## Set up your Account Key
+## Create your Account Key

-The first time you authenticate on a device, Katta Desktop handles your **Account Key** — a high-entropy secret that protects your personal key pair and lets you recover it on other apps, browsers, and devices.
-Katta Server never sees the Account Key.
-Refer to [User Keys](../architecture/user-keys.md).
+The first time you authenticate on a device, Katta Desktop creates your **Account Key** — a high-entropy secret that protects your personal key pair.
+It is never sent to Katta Server and allows you to retrieve your personal key pair in other apps and browsers on any device.
+Refer to [User Keys](../architecture/user-keys.md) for more information.

-**New user.** Katta Desktop generates the Account Key.
-Copy it to a safe place, for example a password manager.
+Copy the generated Account Key to a safe place, for example a password manager.
 Then confirm the
 dialog:

 <Tabs groupId="os" queryString>